CreativeInquiry/OSSTA-Report/README.md

 # Open Source Software Toolkits for the Arts (OSSTA): a Convening

-*Report of a convening on Open-Source Software Toolkits for the Arts (OSSTA), Minneapolis, June 2–3, 2018.
-Organized by Golan Levin (Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University) and Lauren Lee McCarthy (UCLA Design Media Arts), with enabling support from The John S. and James L. Knight Foundation.*
+*Report on a convening on Open-Source Software Toolkits for the Arts (OSSTA), Minneapolis, June 2–3, 2018.
+Organized by Golan Levin ([Frank-Ratchye STUDIO for Creative Inquiry](https://studioforcreativeinquiry.org/), Carnegie Mellon University) and Lauren Lee McCarthy ([p5.js](https://p5js.org/) & [UCLA Design Media Arts](http://dma.ucla.edu/)), with enabling support from [The John S. and James L. Knight Foundation](https://knightfoundation.org/).*

 ![OSSTA Futures discussion](images/ossta_futures.jpg)

-**Abstract:** This report documents a convening on Open Source Software Toolkits for the Arts (OSSTA) held in 2018.
+**Abstract:** This Report documents a convening on Open Source Software Toolkits for the Arts (OSSTA) held in June 2018.
 This event was a one-day conversation populated by founders, maintainers, and contributors of open-source arts-engineering toolkits.
-Participants articulated the challenges facing the development, maintenance, funding, sustainability, and community management of open-source arts toolkits, as well as their values and goals for the future.
-The goal of this report is to generate new opportunities for understanding, recognizing, and supporting work in this field.
+During this convening, participants discussed the challenges facing the development, maintenance, funding, sustainability, and community management of open-source arts toolkits, as well as their values and goals for the future.
+The goal of this Report is to help generate new opportunities for understanding, recognizing, and supporting work in this field.

 **Please cite this document as follows:**
 > Lauren Lee McCarthy, Thomas Hughes, and Golan Levin.
 "Open Source Software Toolkits for the Arts (OSSTA): a Convening".
 Report published by The Frank-Ratchye STUDIO for Creative Inquiry, Carnegie Mellon University, February 2021. [https://github.com/CreativeInquiry/OSSTA-Report](https://github.com/CreativeInquiry/OSSTA-Report).

-**Contact:** Please direct questions about this document to: [studio-info@andrew.cmu.edu](mailto:studio-info@andrew.cmu.edu).
+**Contact:** Questions about this document may be directed to: [studio-info@andrew.cmu.edu](mailto:studio-info@andrew.cmu.edu).

 # Front Matter

+This Report is available in two forms:

+1. As a set of web pages in MarkDown format (available in this GitHub repository at [https://github.com/CreativeInquiry/OSSTA-Report](https://github.com/CreativeInquiry/OSSTA-Report)
+2. As a single downloadable PDF file (TBD).

 ## Table of Contents